Igrass97/demoncodex/University/Algebra/Pre Algebra/System of Linear Equations.md

 3 & 2 & 4
 \end{bmatrix}
 $$
-#### 2. Gaussian Elimination (Row Operations)
-Now, we can use Gaussian elimination to transform the augmented matrix into row-echelon form.
+We can use Gaussian elimination to transform the augmented matrix into row-echelon form.

 Gaussian elimination is a systematic way to transform a matrix into row-echelon form using elementary row operations.